 Skip to main content

-Rebalance agricultural policy towards plant production and better meat and dairy
+Rebalance agricultural policy towards better meat, better dairy and better plants (🟠 🟑)

-Agricultural policy delivers healthy food and environmental benefits.
-Increase the profitability of better farming systems.
+Agricultural policy should deliver healthy, nutritious food and environmental benefits, as well as an increase to the profitability of better farming systems.

-• Develop, implement and evaluate a plan to deliver, among other, increasing biodiversity and tree cover, lowering greenhouse gas emissions, water and air pollution.
+• Develop, implement and evaluate a plan to deliver increased biodiversity, soil health, tree cover and lowered greenhouse gas emissions, water and air pollution.
 Link target evaluation with aims set out in the national food strategy.

-• Facilitate sustainable horticulture and plant protein production.
-Invest in public funded research, particularly on varieties that are climate tolerant, and map suitable areas of production.
+• Invest in publicly-funded research and infrastructure to facilitate sustainable horticulture and plant protein production, particularly on varieties that are climate tolerant, and map suitable areas of production.

 • Research and promote alternatives to imported soya and grain production for feed.